 Early consultation with a hand surgeon is an important part of the treatment process for the child born with a hand deformity.
-Even if reconstructive surgery is not a possibility, there are many different types of prosthetic devices that can be used to increase function.
+Even if reconstructive surgery is not possible, there are many different types of prosthetic devices that can be used to increase function.

 The classifications for hand deformities can vary.
-The classifications listed below have been accepted by the American Society for Surgery of the Hand.
-Classifications may change as more knowledge is obtained regarding each of the conditions.
-There are seven groups of deformities of the hand that will be discussed, including the following:
+This classification has been accepted by the American Society for Surgery of the Hand.
+There are currently 7 groups of deformities of the hand:

-Problems in development of the parts.
-This occurs when parts of the body stop developing while the baby is in the womb, causing either a complete absence of a part of the body, such as the hand, or a missing structure, such as part of the arm bone.
-In the case of the complete missing part, surgery is not indicated.
-These children may be introduced to prosthetic devices early in their childhood.
-Types of this classification include, but are not limited to:
+Problems in formation of the parts.
+This occurs when parts of the body stop developing while the baby is in the womb.
+This causes either a complete absence of a part of the body, such as the hand, or a missing structure, such as part of the arm bone.
+In the case of the complete missing part, surgery is not done.
+Instead, these children may get a prosthetic devices early in their childhood.
+Types of these classification include:

 Radial clubhand.
-A radial clubhand is a deformity that involves all of the tissues on the radial side (thumb side) of the forearm and hand.
+A radial clubhand is a deformity that involves all of the tissues on the thumb side (radial side) of the forearm and hand.
 There may be shortening of the bone, a small thumb, or absence of the thumb.
 Deformities of the wrist are usually operated on around 6 months of age.

 Ulnar clubhand.
 An ulnar clubhand is less common than a radial clubhand.
 This deformity may involve underdevelopment of the ulnar bone (the bone in the forearm on the side of the little finger), or complete absence of the bone.

 Failure of parts of the hand to separate.
-With this type of deformity, the parts of the hand, either the bones and/or the tissues, fail to separate in the womb.
+With this type of deformity, the parts of the hand, either the bones or the tissues, fail to separate in the womb.
 The most common type of this classification is syndactyly.
-Syndactyly is the most common congenital hand deformity, in which two or more fingers are fused together.
+Syndactyly is when 2 or more fingers are fused together.
 There is a familial tendency to develop this deformity.
 If the fingers are completely fused together, it is considered complete.
-There are two types of syndactyly, including the following:
+There are 2 types of syndactyly: